- Home

 Fire Marshal

 Asst.
-Chief Tyson has worked in public safety since the year 2000.
-He has served in the fire service, law enforcement, and emergency medical services.
-In January 2021, Asst.
-Chief Tyson joined PFD as the city’s first Sworn Fire Marshal.
-Asst.
-Chief Tyson oversees fire investigations, fire safety inspections, plans review, fire safety education, and public information for the department, as well as serves as the city’s Safety Director.
+Chief Tyson has served in public safety since 2000, with experience in the fire service, law enforcement, and emergency medical services.
+In January 2021, he joined the Portland Fire Department as the city’s first Sworn Fire Marshal.
+In this role, he oversees fire investigations, fire safety inspections, plans review, fire safety education, and public information, and also serves as the city’s Safety Director.

 Asst.
-Chief Tyson is an active member of the community and the church he worships with.
-He is also a published children's book author.
-Before joining PFD, Asst.
-Chief Tyson worked as a lead fire investigator with Florida’s Bureau of Fire, Arson, & Explosives Investigations.
-He was assigned to the West Palm Beach Field Office which covered an area over 7,500 square miles and a population of over 2.25 million.
-Asst.
-Chief Tyson has received multiple awards during his years of service, including fire investigator of the year and arson investigator of the year awards for the State of Florida.
-Asst.
-Chief Tyson is a member of the International Association of Arson Investigators and National Association of Fire Investigators.
+Chief Tyson is an active member of the local community and the church he worships with, and he is a published children’s author.
+Prior to joining PFD, he worked as a lead fire investigator with Florida’s Bureau of Fire, Arson, & Explosives Investigations, assigned to the West Palm Beach Field Office.
+His responsibilities covered more than 7,500 square miles and a population exceeding 2.25 million.
+During his career, he has received multiple honors, including Fire Investigator of the Year and Arson Investigator of the Year for the State of Florida.
+He is a member of the International Association of Arson Investigators and the National Association of Fire Investigators.

-Each shift is commanded by an assigned Shift Captain who is in charge of his shift's staffing, training, and operations.
+Each shift is commanded by an assigned Battalion Chief who oversees the shift's staffing, training, and operations.